AlexGerraty/designerdays/README.md

 One of the challenges faced in the app is with rendering data on the `/designer/:designerId` URL.
 This difficulty arises due to the asynchronous nature of fetching designer data from the backend and rendering it on the frontend.
 Since data fetching operations can take time to complete, there may be delays in loading designer details, resulting in empty or incomplete content being displayed to the user.

-To address this issue, consider implementing loading indicators or placeholders to inform users that data is being fetched.
-Additionally, ensure proper error handling mechanisms are in place to gracefully handle situations where data retrieval fails.
-Techniques such as caching and prefetching data can also be employed to improve the overall user experience and mitigate rendering issues.

-By addressing these challenges effectively, you can enhance the reliability and performance of the app, providing users with a seamless browsing experience when accessing designer details.